MtlJ1991/BE-FT-northcoders-news-Public/README.md

 Northcoders News is a fullstack application designed to replicate the functionality of a reddit like website.
 This section of the application is the back-end and as such will come with a set of instructions to follow.

+This application is hosted online, you can see it in action here: https://quiet-meadow-47556.herokuapp.com/

 ### Installation

-To bein with you will need to make sure you have the following installed:
+To begin with you will need to make sure you have the following installed:

 NodeJS - https://nodejs.org/en/
 NPM - https://www.npmjs.com/